learn-co-curriculum/ruby-object-attrs-readme/README.md

 ## Introduction

 So far, we've learned how to build classes and even how to give our classes instance methods.
 Now, we can add the special method `initialize`, which will require certain arguments to be passed when instantiating the class to provide it with initial data.
 In this example, our Person class has an instance method, `#name`, that is set each time a new Person class is created.
-This `name` method can be can called on an instance of Person (an individual person object) and return that person's name.
+This `name` method can be called on an instance of Person (an individual person object) and return that person's name.

 ```ruby
 class Person